 Let’s further explore this interactive dashboard feature.
 Maps are important data visualizations and at datapine, we love utilizing them in our dashboards.
 Dashboard maps get even better when using them with click-to-filter.

-This example filters the dashboard for Australia and February using a click-to-filter.
-You can also click to enlarge.
+This example filters the dashboard for Australia and February using a click-to-filter feature.

-A drill-down is an interactive dashboard software feature that shows you additional, more specific, and detailed information of a particular element, variable or KPI, without overcrowding the dashboard.
+A drill-through is an interactive dashboard software feature that shows you additional, more specific, and detailed information of a particular element, variable, or KPI, without overcrowding the dashboard.
 Imagine you want to see the exact net profit or sold units of your management strategy.
-By simply clicking on the specific KPI (in this case the net profit), the drill-down will enable you to visualize this data in a clear manner, without the need to be presented in the main screen.
-There are many KPI examples you can choose specifically for your business, and this is just one that shows the tip of the iceberg of the power of interactivity.
+By simply clicking on the specific KPI (in this case the net profit), the drill-through will enable you to visualize this data in a clear manner, without the need to be presented on the main screen.
+While there are many KPI examples you can choose specifically for your business, this is just one that shows the tip of the iceberg of the power of interactivity.

-This example shows additional information for the net profit: the top 5 product categories by using a drill-down.
-You can click to open as a pop-up.
+This example shows additional information for the net profit: the top 5 product categories by using a drill-through.

 Another built-in interactive dashboard feature you should look for is a time interval widget.
 These widgets allow you to enhance individual time scales on different charts on your dashboards with an interactive drill-down function.